-In a large bowl, mix together the chickpea flour, all-purpose flour
+In a large bowl, mix together the chickpea flour, all-purpose flour, chile powder

-, chopped spinach and salt until well combined.
+, ground turmeric, chopped spinach and salt until well combined.
 Gradually add water as necessary to bind the mixture.

 Heat the oil in a karahi (a flat-based Indian cooking vessel that resembles a wok